For NYU undergraduates, the Summer Financial Aid Application is available now and is due May 1 to be considered for NYU scholarship.

 IMPORTANT: The May 1 deadline for scholarship review does not apply to students enrolled in the SPS Division of Applied Undergraduate Studies.
 Students in this program are automatically reviewed for scholarship eligibility upon enrollment.
+The May 1 deadline also does not apply to the 3-year dance program at Tisch School of the Arts, or if you will be a Junior in the accelerated Nursing program in summer 2018.

 Your financial aid cannot exceed your estimated cost of attendance.
 For most undergraduate students, eligibility for federal financial aid includes one semester of Subsidized and/or Unsubsidized Loan (as long as you did not borrow your yearly maximum in the spring term) and for those students who are independent, up to the cost of attendance in Parent PLUS Loan.
 For private loans, students may borrow up to their cost of attendance.
 Please note that both Parent PLUS Loans and Private Loans are subject to credit approval.